 Assembling an impressive holiday cheese board is easy as pie and will knock your guests’ socks off.
 Easy entertaining?
 Sorted!

-We’re kicking things off with probably my favourite thing in the world.
 Cheese.
 Glorious, wonderful, fantastic cheese.
 I love a good cheese board/plate/platter and the holidays simply don’t feel like the holidays unless I work in at least one good and proper cheese board.
 What I love so much about a cheese board is that it is completely adaptable to different seasons and occasions.
 For my festive cheese boards, I always like to include something really Christmassy and this year I decided to add a few mince pies.
-Mind you, I didn’t make them myself, but I do think they bring an appropriate amount of cheer to our cheese party.
+I didn’t make them myself, but I do think they bring an appropriate amount of cheer to our cheese party.

 To make things super easy for you, I’ve included a list of all the goodies I love to include on my cheese boards.
 Mix and match as you please but I would definitely do at least one (more of the cheese, obvs) in each category.

-- Cheese: Parmesan, Pecorino, Cheddar, Asiago, Gruyere, Comte, Camembert, Brie, Gorgonzola, Stilton, Roquefort, Danish blue, Chevin (soft goat’s cheese), Mozzarella, Manchego (there are so many more but these are the ones I love most).
+- Cheese: Parmesan, Pecorino, Cheddar, Asiago, Gruyere, Comte, Camembert, Brie, Gorgonzola, Stilton, Roquefort, Danish blue, Chevin (soft goat’s cheese), Mozzarella, Manchego, Boursin, Havarti, Raclette, Fontal.
+There are so many cheeses and it’s a good idea to go to the cheese counter and ask for guidance if you aren’t sure what to choose.
+A good idea is to include at least one hard (or semi-hard cheese), one blue cheese and one soft cheese.
+I also always like to add something unusual and a cheese mad with goat’s or sheep’s milk.
 Remember to take your cheese out of the fridge at least 30 minutes before serving.

 - Crackers/Bread: Anything goes here but I usually like to do a few crostini, breadsticks, crackers and sliced fresh baguette.